manish-desetti/chatbot-openai/README.md

-streamlit chat app using openai api key.
+streamlit chat app using openai api key.this app also stores the chat history!